hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 #### Edge Case2: Previous Active Roster has a hash collision with Active Roster

-In the rare case the active `Roster` is the same as the Previous active `Roster`, a call to `setActiveRoster` will result in the Roster not getting stored as it will be deemed to already exist.
+In the rare case the active `Roster` is the same as the Previous active `Roster`, a call to `setActiveRoster` will result in the Roster not getting stored as it will be found to already exist.
 This is expected to happen the very first time the network adopts the use of Rosters, where the active `Roster`constructed from `config.txt` and the Previous active `Roster` constructed from the `currentAddressBook` in the `PlatformState` might be the same.
 In this case, as the Roster History will contain only one element, the active `Roster` will be duplicated in the Roster History instead.
 The Round number assignments used in Edge Case 1 above will still apply.